-The implementation of controls identified in the Project Risk Register (SE4131) controls shall be verified and the effectiveness of controls assessed via Site Inspections (completion of Hazard and Observation Sheet (SE6301)) and internal audits.
+The implementation of controls identified in the Project Risk Register (SE4131) controls shall be verified and the effectiveness of controls assessed via Site Inspections (completion of Hazard and Observation Sheet (SE6301) or on Hammertech, Inspections) and internal audits.

 The Site Manager and WHSE Coordinator shall periodically conduct further risk assessments during the course of the project.
 The Project Risk Register (SE4131) shall be updated as and when risks are identified.
-Refer to the Risk Management Projects procedure (AWE-020).
+Refer to the Risk Management Projects procedure (AWE-022).